I am disciplined with what matters

 - Meditation helps us focus better.

 I have decided to meditate every day to begin to discipline myself.
-As I say this, I feel some resistance within myself.
-I have made these types of declarations before with very good intentions.
-Then I have done whatever I have dedicated myself to do for awhile (maybe a week or two).
+As I say this, I feel some resistance within myself because I have made these types of declarations before with very good intentions but failed to follow through for a decent length of time.
+I do whatever I have dedicated myself to do for awhile (maybe a week or two).
 Then I quit.
 This leads me to ask, “Why do I not keep at it, whatever it is?”
 This question may be at the root of my poor self-discipline.
-I wonder if meditating on that question will bring insight that could help me.
+I wonder if meditating on that question will bring insight that could help me?
+I think I’ll try that.

 What do you think about your own self-discipline?
 What will help you be disciplined to do what matters most to you?
 What keeps you from disciplining yourself?